DarkMasquerader/Data-Analysis-Project-1/README (1).md

         - Lasting x years with more than x% of initial population -->

+## Explore the Notebook

+## Explore the Dashboard (Tableau)
+- Purpose of dashboard is to demonstrate proficiency
+- I have optimised...
+- Actions...
+- Filters in logical order...

 ## Insights and Recommendations
 - Based on the analysis of this project, we found that...
 - Recommendation is to...